IdolFest/event-website/src/markdown-pages/events/grandprix.md

 ## Submission Guidelines

 * Entrant(s) must submit their work at https://idolfe.st/grandprixapp.
-* Entrant(s) must upload their song to YouTube, with “This work is a submission for the 2025 US IdolFes Grand Prix Song Contest” included in the description.
+* Entrant(s) must upload their song to YouTube, with “This work is a submission for the 2025 U.S. IdolFes Grand Prix Song Contest” included in the description.
 * E﻿ntrant(s) must also post their entry on at least one social media with the hashtag #USIFGrandPrix2025, and include this post in the entry form.
 This will allow your work to be a part of the fan voting process.
 * Entry deadline is September 28, 2024 at 11:59pm PT.